pbing/USB/README.md

 ## Status
 - FPGA proven as additional mouse for Windows 10
-- Does work with macOS yet.
+- Does not work with macOS -- although USB continous IN packages can be observed with a logic analyzer.

 ## Installation
 ```shell